ewan-klein/carneades/README.md

 On Ubuntu, check this [package](http://packages.ubuntu.com/search?keywords=python-cairo).

-If you are using a virtualenv or you don't use ubuntu, do the following:
+If you are using a virtualenv or you don't use Ubuntu, do the following:

 * Download and extract the pycairo package in the virtualenv